NuistZF/CANet-for-change-detection/README.md

 # Detection Results
-You can download all detection results of our CANet on the testing sets of SVCD, LEVIR-CD, and SYSU-CD from [Baidu Yun]https://pan.baidu.com/s/1EqwhVZRRmqwTFNr7LKmrPg ，password：jwwg
+You can download all detection results of our CANet on the testing sets of SVCD, LEVIR-CD, and SYSU-CD from [Baidu Yun] https://pan.baidu.com/s/1EqwhVZRRmqwTFNr7LKmrPg, password：jwwg